bryanc12/portainer-stack-git-repo/readme.md

-# GitHub Private/Public Repository Deploy Template for Portainer Stack
+# Git Private/Public Repository Deploy Template for Portainer Stack
-A pre-written template for deploying either a private or public repository on Portainer Stack stored on GitHub.
+A pre-written template for deploying either a private or public repository on Portainer Stack stored on Git.

 ## Requirement/s
    - A docker network named ```reverse-proxy``` for exposing the application.